lamipaul/carimam/README.md

-python script to cluster spectral features plots the scatter UMAP projection, and the found clusters DBSCAN parameters need to be tuned specifically
+python script to cluster spectral features plots the scatter UMAP projection, and the found clusters DBSCAN parameters need to be tuned specifically spectrogram of samples will be plotted in png by cluster folders

 ![](./scatter_mel_HMF.png)